 Cat and dog shedding may be a big hairy deal—but it is normal.
 Magical-Dawg used to leave drifts of black fur everywhere.
 Although Bravo-Dawg’s short red coat and Karma-Kat’s short light fur isn’t nearly as noticeable, they also shed.

-Pets shed winter coats in the spring, but often also lose more coat in the late summer before the weather turns chilly.
+Pets shed winter coats in the spring.
+That means the fur flies about the same time as allergy season begins.
+If you suffer from allergic reactions to your cat or dog, check out these pet allergy tips.
+They also lose more coat in the late summer before the weather turns chilly.
 That makes room for new fur growth.

 Year-round floating fur increases the challenge of keeping dry cleaned apparel in a Fido-free zone.
 You can’t stop pet shedding.
 Unless you’re a passionate pet lover who considers pet hair to be a condiment, understanding how to tame the hairy mess will keep your pet’s coat and skin healthy and simplify housecleaning.

 It’s not the temperature that prompts fur shedding.
 Light exposure, either to sun or artificial light, determines the amount and timing.
 More hair is shed during the greatest exposure to light.
 Outdoor cats and dogs living in the northeastern United States shed with the seasons, with the most fur flying in late spring for the several weeks during which daylight increases.
 But house pets under constant exposure to artificial light shed all year long.

 Hair grows in cycles beginning with a period of rapid growth in the spring, followed by slower growth, and then ending in a winter resting stage.
 Mature hairs loosen in the follicles over the winter.
 In the spring, another cycle of hair growth begins, and new hair pushes the old loose ones out, resulting in an all-over shed.

 What Cats and Dogs Shed Most or Least